 The topic of death is usually taboo on ordinary days except the start of November when we remember our dead on All Saints’ and All Souls’ Day, or when we are jolted by the death of a close friend or relative.
 We must accept, though, that we will all die – it is just a matter of time.
+With death, estate taxes must be settled, and we will discuss this here.

 And of course, someone has to take care of the estate tax.

-We will use the terms “decedent” or “deceased person” to refer to the person who died.
+Note: For the rest of this article, we will use the terms “decedent” or “deceased person” to refer to the person who died.

 What is Estate Tax?